Groundhog Technologies

-What's more, the company's Mobility Intelligence Platform even empowers its partners to improve services and generate new revenue streams across various departments: Network & Operations, Customer Experience, Sales & Marketing, Digital Services, and now being extended to the Public Health domain (RealMotion™ for Public Health) to help operators in the world to maximize their network and business potential.

-Core Technologies
+Core technologies

-Groundhog Technologies launched its Mobility Intelligence platform based on Chaos Theory and multi-dimensional modeling.
-The application of Chaos Theory gave rise to the company's mathematical models of subscribers' mobility and usage behavior, which can be used for different applications such as by mobile operators to optimize networks according to the user demands.
+Groundhog Technologies launched its Mobility Intelligence platform based on chaos theory and multi-dimensional modeling.
+The application of chaos theory gave rise to the company's mathematical models of subscribers' mobility and usage behavior, which can be used for different applications such as by mobile operators to optimize networks according to the user demands.

-According to Chaos Theory, some seemly random or chaotic signals may be converted to analyze in phase space which can reveal the patterns behind it.
+According to chaos theory, some seemly random or chaotic signals may be converted to analyze in phase space which can reveal the patterns behind it.
 The cases of most interest arise when the chaotic behavior shows patterns around an attractor in the phase space.
-Based on the attractor in the phase space, data can be utilized from different space, time, and individuals for modeling and indoor geolocation.
+Based on the attractor in the phase space, data can be used from different space, time, and individuals for modeling and indoor geolocation.

 It is also found that the dimensional structure and characteristics of phase space can naturally neutralize the bias of positioning (based on techniques such as triangulation or trilateration) caused by reasons such as multipath.
 That is, although each input is biased in some way, the observation from different dimensions and angles are biased in different ways.
-Combining multi-dimensional input in the phase space, based on the Law of Large Numbers it can average out the bias with different samples through dimensions, time, and individuals.
+Combining multi-dimensional input in the phase space, based on the law of large numbers it can average out the bias with different samples through dimensions, time, and individuals.